Welcome Back to Sabra: Spend the Summer Joyously, Jewishly and Safely

 Yes.
 One last thing.
 We know this summer will be different.
 We are working hard to make sure different is better.
 Our mission, and our work every day, is to make each day as joyous as possible and to create myriad opportunities for growth, ensuring that our Jewish future is secured by resilient, confident and happy Sabra alumni.

 - The behavior of our families in the 14 days prior to arrival at camp is the most important part of having a successful summer.

 - We ask that families monitor temperatures and any illness during the 14 days prior to camp.
-We ask that you log your activity too; a form will be provided.

 - In order to create a safe bubble for our campers, staff will spend 14 days quarantined together at camp before campers arrive.
 (Second-session-only staff will undergo quarantine and a series of COVID testing before campers arrive for the second session.)

 - Please pay careful attention to the packing list additions of masks, sanitizing gel and sanitizing wipes.